justincasali/aws-serverless-workshops/DevOps/0_CodeStar/README.md

 </p></details>
 <p>

 Congratulations!
 You have successfully create a serverless web service project using CodeStar.
-In the next section, you will use a Git client to clone the repository to your workstation.
+In the next section, you will use a Git client to clone the repository to your Cloud9 development environment.

 ## Clone CodeCommit Git Repository